INTERNATIONAL ZEBRAFISH SOCIETY, INC.

 - Postdoctoral Member

-Membership is open to all postdoctoral researchers in good standing at their institution with an interest in zebrafish.
+Membership is open to all postdoctoral researchers in good standing at their institution with an interest in zebrafish biology.
 Postdoctoral members receive reduced membership dues, are eligible to vote, receive discounted fees to attend the International Zebrafish Society conferences but cannot be elected to office.

 - Corporate Member

-Membership is open to all individuals working in an industry with an interest in zebrafish research or the use of zebrafish in education.
-Corporate members pay corporate membership dues, are eligible to vote, receive discounted fees to attend the International Zebrafish Society conferences but cannot be elected to office.
+Membership is open to all individuals working in an industry with an interest in zebrafish research and/or the use of zebrafish in education.
+Corporate members pay corporate membership dues, , receive discounted fees to attend the International Zebrafish Society conferences but are not eligible to vote or be elected to office.

 Any individual who has an interest in zebrafish research or the use of zebrafish in education is eligible to be a Member.
 An eligible individual may become a Member by completing the membership application and paying dues, consistent with these Bylaws.
 The Board shall have the power to designate additional requirements for membership from time to time.